What the ’12 Days of Christmas’ will cost you with 2022’s inflation - NewsBreak

 Grand Total: $45,523.27 (+10.5%)

 However, in the song, each day the True Love buys another set of each gift from all the days before.
-This means by the 12th day of Christmas, the True Love has bought 12 partridges in pear trees, 22 turtledoves, 30 french hens, etc.
+This means by the twelfth day of Christmas, the True Love has bought 12 partridges in pear trees, 22 turtle doves, 30 French hens, etc.

 This amounts to a whopping total of 364 individual items.
-Buying all those gifts over and over is going to cost you a grand total of $194,951.59.The most popular Christmas cookie in Pennsylvania, according to Google Trends
+Buying all those gifts over and over is going to cost you a grand total of $194,951.59 .

 “Even with its small basket of goods and services, the PNC Christmas Price Index is not immune to the rising costs in the broader U.S. economy, as measured by the Bureau of Labor Statistics’ Consumer Price Index,” the company said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.